qgadrian/elixir_git_hooks/README.md

 ### Backup current hooks

-This project will backup automatically your the hook files that are going to be overwrite.
+This library will backup automatically your current git hooks before overwriting them.

 The backup files will have the file extension `.pre_git_hooks_backup`.